huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 --save_dir ~/Dataset/market1501_cuhk03_duke
 ```

-## Configure Dataset Path in Training Script
+## Configure Dataset Path

-The training code requires you to configure the dataset paths.
+The project requires you to configure the dataset paths.
 In `aligned_reid/tri_loss/dataset/__init__.py`, modify the following snippet according to your saving paths used in preparing datasets.

 ```python
 # In file aligned_reid/tri_loss/dataset/__init__.py